JarbasHiveMind/HiveMind-community-docs/docs/protocol.md

 ## Payload Messages

-Payload messages contain a Mycroft `Message` object, serving as a container for information or commands.
+Payload messages contain a OpenVoiceOS `Message` object, serving as a container for information or commands.

 ### Bus Message

 The `BUS` message facilitates single-hop communication, flowing between slaves and masters.
 When a master receives a `BUS` message, it examines its global whitelist/blacklist and slave permissions.
-If the slave is authorized to inject the message into the Mycroft-core message bus, the message is injected accordingly.
-Subsequently, any direct responses from the master's Mycroft-core, triggered by the injected message, are forwarded back to the originating slave.
+If the slave is authorized to inject the message into the ovos-core message bus, the message is injected accordingly.
+Subsequently, any direct responses from the master's ovos-core, triggered by the injected message, are forwarded back to the originating slave.
 The permissions can be defined based on criteria such as message type, intent type, skill ID, access key, and IP address rules.

 ### Shared Bus Message

 The `SHARED_BUS` message is designed for single-hop communication, exclusively flowing from a slave to a master.
-In this scenario, the master passively monitors the Mycroft-core message bus on the slave device.
-It is important to note that the `SHARED_BUS` functionality needs to be explicitly enabled in the slave device configuration, as the default behavior does not involve sharing the Mycroft-core bus.
+In this scenario, the master passively monitors the ovos-core message bus on the slave device.
+It is important to note that the `SHARED_BUS` functionality needs to be explicitly enabled in the slave device configuration, as the default behavior does not involve sharing the ovos-core bus.
 In the case of terminals, messages of type `BUS` are injected into their respective masters and are simultaneously forwarded as `SHARED_BUS` messages to the subsequent masters in the hierarchy.

 ## Transport Messages